 Georgia's importance as a transit country and as a reliable ally for the West was undeniably proven once it became an important piece of Europe's energy security as a transit country in two major pipelines: Baku-Tbilisi-Ceyhan (BTC) and Baku-Tbilisi-Erzurum(BTE).
-BTC western access to Caspian Sea and Central Asian energy, offering choice of customers to landlocked producing states.
-Parallel to BTC, natural gas flows from the Caspian Sea's Shah Deniz field through the South Caucasus Pipeline to the Turkish city of Erzurum, throughout bound for consumers Baku-Supsa Europe.
-Moreover, the Pipeline Baku-Batumi and the oil to railroad tankers at carry Georgia's Black Sea ports.
+BTC affords western access to Caspian Sea and Central Asian energy, offering a choice of customers to the landlocked producing states.
+Parallel to BTC, natural gas flows from the Caspian Sea's Shah Deniz field through the South Caucasus Pipeline to the Turkish city of Erzurum, bound for consumers throughout Europe.
+Moreover, the Baku-Supsa Pipeline and the Baku-Batumi railroad carry oil to tankers at Georgia's Black Sea ports.
 Together, these energy conduits form the critical mass required to promote and sustain a broad East-West commercial corridor.
 Individual pipeline projects of the Southern Gas Corridor were already developed by the respective companies at the beginning of the 2000s, the Southern Gas Corridor, as an overarching concept, only emerged later.
-It was first described as a "project of European interest", connecting the countries of the Caspian Sea and the Middle East by long-distant natural gas pipelines with the European Union, in a decision of the European Parliament the Council and of 2006.
-September coded as "NG3" 1.
-Finally, in a second review of the energy strategy, the European Commission categorized meanwhile also called - "Southern Corridor" as a Community priority2.
-It was especially through the Russian-Georgian war of August 2008 and the Ukrainian-Russian gas crisis of January 2009 that Southern Gas Corridor and its key project, the Nabucco Pipeline, became a central component of a European debate diversification especially from the dependence on gas deliveries from Russia.
+It was first described as a "project of European interest", connecting the countries of the Caspian Sea and the Middle East by long-distant natural gas pipelines with the European Union, in a decision of the European Parliament and the Council of September 2006, coded as "NG3".
+Finally, in a second review of the energy strategy, the European Commission categorized the meanwhile also called - "Southern Gas Corridor" as a Community priority.
+It was especially through the Russian-Georgian war of August 2008 and the Ukrainian-Russian gas crisis of January 2009 that the Southern Gas Corridor and its key project, the Nabucco Pipeline, became a central